Diego suppresses feelings for a man he believes are unnatural, and ruthlessly puts his career before someone else's.

 Diego whistled underneath the playground.
 The children only seemed to hear him when they felt like it, but the whistle always got their attention.
-Nina opted to go down the slide one last time before returning to her father's side, but neither of the twins was interested.
+Nina opted to go down the slide one last time before returning to her father's side, but neither of the twins were interested.
 They were having too much fun.
+That figures, he thought.

 "Juli is in the helicopter.
-I don't see Jilly," Nina pointed out.
+I don't see the other one," Nina pointed out.
 Diego knew he should have seen this coming.
 Nothing ever went right for him.

 "Yo, Rach," he frowned, seeing her buried back into her phone.
-"What happened to Jill?"
-Rachel looked up, then down and around.
+"What happened to Bean?"
+Rachel looked up from her device, then down and around.